couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 ### Summary

-Couchbase Lite uses the Documents and Blobs API to save information into a Couchbase Lite database.
-Information can be saved using the MutableDocument class which allows for setting values via Key Value Pairs or via a JSON String.
+Couchbase Lite utilizes the Documents and Blobs API to facilitate the storage of information within a Couchbase Lite database.
+Data storage can be efficiently managed using the MutableDocument class, which offers versatile data entry methods.
+Developers can set values either through key-value pairs, providing a clear and structured approach to data handling, or directly via a JSON string, which allows for rapid integration of complex data structures.
+This flexibility ensures that Couchbase Lite can accommodate a wide range of application needs, from simple data storage to complex data manipulation tasks.

 ## Read Realm Objects in Realm vs Couchbase Lite